weekendesk/nodegate/assets/documentation/api-reference-modifiers.md

 ## forwardedHost()

-Add the the container headers the property `X-Forwarded-Host` with the value of the original request header `host`.
+Add the property `X-Forwarded-Host` to the container headers, with the value of the original request header `host`.

 _Example_